BxCppDev/Bayeux/source/bxdatatools/examples/serializable/README.rst

  * Description:

-   This example illustrates how to create classes with serialization support within the ``Bayeux/datatools`` framework.
+   This example illustrates  how to create a  class with serialization support within  the ``Bayeux/datatools``  framework.
+Serialization support means  that any object  of this class will  be serializable through  the Boost/Serialization  library  and  Bayeux I/O  derived tools.
+This  also means that such  objects will be storable  in the banks of a ``datatools::things`` container.

  * Source files :